Chart Color Schemes

 The labour market in Junction Village shows considerable strength compared to most other Australian regions

-Junction Village has a balanced workforce consisting of both white and blue collar jobs.
-The construction sector is prominent with an unemployment rate of 2.7%.
+Junction Village has a diverse workforce with both white and blue collar jobs.
+The construction sector is prominent, with an unemployment rate of 2.7% as of September 2025.
+This rate is lower than Greater Melbourne's 4.7%.

 Frequently Asked Questions - Employment